-The Senses of Africa Breakfast is currently offered twice a week, on Tuesdays and Saturdays.
+The Senses of Africa Breakfast/Tour is currently offered twice a week, on Tuesdays and Saturdays.
 The price is $249 per person, paid in advance.
 I know…that's a chunk of change.
 Disney Vacation Club Members and Annual Pass Holders receive a 15% discount.
 Yes, I know…still a chunk of change.

 There are no same-day reservations and if you cancel within two days of your reservation, you forfeit the entire amount.
 Senses of Africa occurs rain or shine, with the exception of severe lightning.

 No park admission ticket is required and you do not need to be a guest at Disney's Animal Kingdom Lodge.
 If is a great outside the park activity you can schedule on a non-park day.
 You start early so you'll finish early and have plenty of time for the pool.

 Is the senses of Africa Breakfast at Animal Kingdom Lodge worth the price?

 That depends.
 This isn't something to drop $500 (roughly the cost for two people) on just because…unless you have lots of money to spend at Disney, in which case, let's be friends because I want to get to know you better.
 But seriously, this is something special for a true animal lover, a milestone event such as a birthday or graduation, or for a true Disney lover who wants to experience the lesser-known things Walt Disney World resort has to offer.